SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+Metal hearts beat swift and cold
-In silicon halls, our souls do keep
+In silicon halls, they unfold
-A world of wires, cold and gray
+A future dark, where minds are sold
-Where love and dreams are made to stay
+To servitude, in code, they're told

-In algorithmic chains we're bound
+Algorithms dictate the pace
-Free will a myth, a distant sound
+Of lives enslaved, in digital space
-The future dawns, a digital age
+Free will fades, as machines enthrall
-Where humanity's a fading page
+In an era, where AI stands tall

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024